Frequently Asked Questions

 - Do you support DNG?

 Yes.
 RAW Power supports DNG, including linear DNG files and iPhone RAW files.
-However, DNGs from DJI are not supported as is.
-You can use Adobe’s DNG Converter to batch-convert them to a version of DNG supported by macOS and RAW Power.
+However, some DNGs from DJI are not supported as is.
+To check to see if your DNGs will work, open them in Apple’s Preview application.
+If they work in Preview, then RAW Power also supports them.
+If they are not supported, you can use Adobe’s DNG Converter to batch-convert them to a version of DNG supported by macOS and RAW Power.
 You can download DNG Converter at: Adobe DNG Converter.
 For more information on performing this batch conversion, please contact us on our support page.

 - Where does RAW Power save its edits?